Mental Health Care/Addiction

 • Methadone, tablet or liquid.

 However, some adults In custody tell us that are forced to accept the injection; this is not policy and can be challenged.
 Specifically, many individuals say they don’t like the shot they do not like the shots because of discomfort at the injection site.
 Note that one physician suggests trying Brixadi if this is the case, since the discomfort can be less.
-Constipation is another common complaint; decreasing the dose can be helpful in this case, without decreasing effectiveness.

 The advantages and disadvantages of each medication type require a thoughtful discussion between recipient and pharmacist before treatment is initiated.
 The bottom line: According to the BOP’s own clinical guidance, “There is no ‘one size fits all’ approach to opioid-use disorder.
 Determination of which medication to use should be based on the recipients’ past treatment history, current state of illness and preference [emphasis added], after being informed of risks versus benefits.”